 The University of Kansas Jayhawks

-Known for its five-time national championship men’s basketball program, the University of Kansas Jayhawks compete in 16 Division I sports in the Big 12 Athletic Conference.
+Known for its six-time national championship men’s basketball program, the University of Kansas Jayhawks compete in 16 Division I sports in the Big 12 Athletic Conference.
 Historic Phog Allen Fieldhouse is one of college basketball’s most acclaimed and celebrated buildings and home to the original rules of basketball in the Debruce Center.
 David Booth Kansas Memorial Football Stadium hosts Jayhawk football home games.
 Find women’s soccer, track and field, tennis, and more at Rock Chalk Park in West Lawrence.

 Wichita State University Shockers